rickaa/rand/rand/content/posts/conda_management.md

 With those I can create an alias with the same name of the environment to activate it, so if my initial command was `./condacreate_dev.sh dev 3.7 alias` it would have create an alias so that by running the command `dev` in my terminal would activate that environment.

-[condacreate.sh](https://github.com/polyrand/scripts/blob/master/condacreate.sh): the second one creates a default environment with the base packages.
+[condacreate.sh](https://github.com/polyrand/scripts/blob/master/condacreate.sh): the second one creates an environment with the base packages I use.
 At the end we run:

 ```sh
 conda run -n "$NAME" ipython kernel install --user --name="$NAME"